wangxj03/wangxj03.github.io/content/posts/2024-09-24-code-search/index.md

     for idx, row in df.iterrows()
 ]

-# Upload points to the Qdrant collection
 client.upload_points("qdrant-code", points)
 ```

-In addition to the code chunk embeddings, we also index code files into a separate Qdrant collection for retrieving full file content during search results.
+Additionally, we index entire code files in a separate Qdrant collection to enable full-file retrieval during search results.

 ## Semantic Code Search

-Now we have the Qdrant vector database populated with code chunk embeddings and file metadata.
-The next step is to build a code search server that interacts with the database to retrieve relevant code snippets based on a query.
-The overall architecture of the code search application is as follows:
+With the Qdrant database populated with code chunk embeddings and metadata, we can now build a code search server.
+The architecture of our search application is as follows:

 ![](code_search_design.svg)

-The backend is built with FastAPI and handles REST requests to interact with the Qdrant vector database.
+The backend, built with [FastAPI](https://github.com/fastapi/fastapi), handles REST requests and interacts with the Qdrant vector database.
 It exposes two endpoints:

-- **`GET /api/search`**: Searches for code snippets based on a query.
+- **`GET /api/search`**: Search for code snippets based on a query.
-- **`GET /api/file`**: Fetches the full content of a file based on its path.
+- **`GET /api/file`**: Fetch the full content of a file based on its path.

-The frontend [React code](https://github.com/qdrant/demo-code-search/blob/master/frontend) is reused from Qdrant's code search demo.

-A sample query with the UI is shown below:
+We reuse the [React frontend](https://github.com/qdrant/demo-code-search/blob/master/frontend) from Qdrant's demo.
+Below is an example query using the UI:

 ![](code_search_example.svg)

 ## Wrapping Up

-We’ve successfully developed a semantic code search application to showcase Cursor's codebase indexing capabilities.
-You now have complete control over each component—from splitting code snippets and generating embeddings to indexing them in a vector database and setting up a server to manage interactions with the database.
-This provides a flexible yet extensible structure for building more customized GenAI applications.
+We’ve built a semantic code search application, replicating Cursor’s codebase indexing functionality.
+This solution gives you full control over each component—from splitting code snippets and generating embeddings to indexing them in a vector database and building a search server.
+It also provides a flexible, extensible foundation for creating more advanced GenAI applications.

-For those interested in exploring further, feel free to play around with the full source code at
+Feel free to check out the complete source code at:
 https://github.com/wangxj03/ai-cookbook/tree/main/code-search.